grafana/tanka/docs/docs/jsonnet/overview.md

 expressing what shall be deployed to your Kubernetes cluster.
 Understanding Jsonnet is crucial to using Tanka effectively.

 This page covers the Jsonnet language itself.
 For more information on how to use Jsonnet with Kubernetes, see [the tutorial](/tutorial/jsonnet).
+For more information on Jsonnet itself, please have a look at [the official Jsonnet tutorial](https://jsonnet.org/learning/tutorial.html)

 ## Syntax